 Harvest Hosts is easily one of our favorite apps when we are moving locations.
 We typically try to keep travel stints under 4 hours, so if we have a longer distance between destinations, we like to break the trip up into smaller legs.
 Harvest Hosts is perfect for this!
 It is a network of businesses across the country including breweries, distilleries, museums, restaurants, golf courses, farms, and more that offer members a 1-night stay on their property at no charge.
 Its almost always dry camping (no hookups), but all they ask is that you support the business by making a purchase while you are there.
 The app allows you to put your route in and search for participating businesses that are on your way.
 You can see photos and reviews of the different places and it’s a great way to support local/small businesses during your trip!

-When we are in the mood to get off-grid and boondock for a few nights, we open up the Free Roam app.
+Free Roam is great for when we are in the mood to get off-grid and boondock for a few nights.
 In it you can search for all different types of campsites, but we’ve found that it excels at finding dispersed camping, Public Land sites or dry campgrounds, many of which are free.
 It provides details such as type of campsite, cell signal strength in the area, and proximity to water and dump stations.
 It also compiles stats from user reviews like noise level, cleanliness, campsite size, and other metrics to help you decide if it’s a good spot to check out.
 Just need an RV friendly parking lot to grab a few hours of sleep?
 You can find those in Free Roam too.
 The map is intuitive and easy to use when looking for a site which is a big plus in our book!

 We love to go on family hikes and finding the best ones in a new area can sometimes be difficult.
 So, we use the AllTrails app to figure out where we want to hike during our stay.
 The app is full of detail and makes finding the perfect hike a breeze.
 The search feature has quite a few filters that let you narrow your search to exactly the type of hikes you like to do.
 When you find one of interest, you can read reviews of others who have hiked it, including descriptions, star ratings, photos, and date hiked.
 You can also create favorites lists that you can save hikes you want to do so they are easy to find again.
 It also has trail maps so you can track your progress, even if it takes you beyond the reach of cell service.
 And let’s be honest, most of the best hikes do, right?